 Form 4 chicken burger patties.
 Be sure to shape and flatten the mixture so that it fits the buns you’re using.
 If the mixture is too soft, chill for 15 minutes to help it firm up.
 I didn’t need to chill it though.

-Make a thumbprint/indent into the center of each of the burger patties and season them with the remaining ½ tablespoon of burger seasoning.
+Make a thumbprint/indent into the center of each of the burger patties and season the patties all over with the remaining ½ tablespoon of burger seasoning.

 Heat the oil in a cast iron skillet (or other skillet) over medium heat.

 Add the patties to the skillet and cook for 5 minutes.
-Do not disturb the patties or smash them.
+Do not disturb the patties.
+Do not smash them.

 Flip the patties and cook for an additional 4-5 minutes to cook them through.
 During the last minute of cooking, top the patties with slices of cheese.